FairBatch: Batch Selection for Model Fairness: Experiments

-\paragraph{Baselines} We employ three baselines for pre-processing techniques.
-First we consider a simple approach that we call Cutting, which evens the data sizes of sensitive groups via saturating them to the smallest-group data size.
+For pre-processing methods, we first consider a simple approach that we call Cutting, which evens the data sizes of sensitive groups via saturating them to the smallest-group data size.
 One can think of a similar alternative approach: \emph{Boosting} all of the smaller-group data sizes to the largest one, but we do not report herein due to similar performances that we found relative to Cutting.
 The other two are the state of the arts: reweighing~\citep{DBLP:journals/kais/KamiranC11} (RW) and Label Bias Correction~\citep{pmlr-v108-jiang20a} (LBC).
 RW intends to balance importance levels across sensitive groups via example weighting, but sticks with these weights throughout the entire model training, unlike FairBatch.
 LBC iteratively trains an entire model with example weighting towards an unbiased data distribution.

 For in-processing methods, we compare with the following three: Fairness Constraints~\citep{DBLP:conf/aistats/ZafarVGG17, DBLP:conf/www/ZafarVGG17} (FC), Adversarial Debiasing~\citep{DBLP:conf/aies/ZhangLM18} (AD), and AdaFair~\citep{10.1145/3357384.3357974}.
 FC incorporates a regularization term in an effort to reduce the disparities among sensitive groups.
 AD is an adversarial learning approach that intends to maximize the independence between the predicted labels and sensitive attributes.
 In our experiments, a slight modification is made to AD for improving training stability: Not employing one regularization term used for restricting the training direction.
 AdaFair is an ensemble technique that equips the prominent AdaBoost~\citep{friedman00additive} with a fairness aspect.
 Here the examples that lead to unfair and inaccurate performances are considered to be the \emph{difficult} instances.
 In our experiments, natural generalization of AdaFair intended for ED is made to encompass EO and DP; see Sec.~\ref{appendix:adafairextension} for the generalization.
 While AdaFair bears spiritual similarity to \fb{} in a sense that mistreated examples are weighted progressively, it comes with a significant distinction in update scale.
 It is basically a boosting technique; hence such updates are done in distinctive predictors through different \emph{rounds}; see Sec.~\ref{sec:relatedwork} for details.

 \paragraph{\fb{} Settings} To set $\alpha$, we start from a candidate set of values within the range [0.0001, 0.05] and use cross-validation on the training set to choose the value that results in the highest accuracy with low fairness violation.
 The default batch sizes are: 100 (synthetic); 200 (COMPAS), 1,000 (AdultCensus); and 32 (UTKFace).